-3Lex originally had military connotations, cf. dilectus, the raising of an army, legio, legion.
+3 'Lex' originally had military connotations, cf. dilectus, the raising of an army, legio, legion.

-4"Law" derives from the Scandinavian lög, the plural of lag, order, bond.
-For reasons of clarity, I prefer to speak of the order of conviviality rather than the social order, because the English word "society" and its derivatives ("social," "sociable," "socialist," "socialisation," and the like) are highly ambiguous and tend to evoke the image of an organisation or company (Dutch maatschappij) with a common purpose toward which all of its mem-bers are supposed to work, and a common or social income that is to be distributed according to some organisation-relative criterion of merit.
-I use "conviviality" because it is the nearest translation of the Dutch samenleving that I can find.
+4 'Law' derives from the Scandinavian lag (plural lög), order, bond.
+For reasons of clarity I prefer to speak of the order of conviviality rather than the social order, because the English word 'society' and its derivatives ('social', 'sociable', 'socialist', 'socialisation' and the like) are highly ambiguous.
+'Society' tends to evoke the image of an organisation or company with a common purpose towards which all of its members are supposed to work, and a common or social income that is to be distributed according to some organisation-relative criterion of merit or desert.
+The Dutch term for this concept is 'maatschappij' (German 'Gesellschaft').
+However, a 'maatschappij' is always a conventional order or arrangement.
+Its purposes, rules, practices and policies (leges) can never be natural.
+Consequently, it can only be subsumed under a positivist concept of lex.
+However, natural law pertains not to a maatschappij but to the conditions under which people can live together without sharing a common purpose or source of income (Dutch 'samenleving', literally 'living together').
+I use 'conviviality' because it is the nearest translation of the Dutch 'samenleving' I can find.

-5"War" derives from the Germanic werra, confusion, disorder.
-In Dutch, to be in de war means to be confused.
-Orlaeg is obviously related to the Dutch for war, oorlog.
+5 'War' derives from the Germanic werra, confusion, disorder.
+In Dutch to be 'in de war' means to be confused.
+Orlaeg is obviously related to the Dutch for war, 'oorlog'.

-6See Frank van Dun, "The Lawful and the Legal," Journal des économistes et des études humaines 4, no. 4 (1995).
+6 See F. van Dun, 'The Lawful and the Legal' (Journal des économistes et des études humaines, VI, 4, 1995).